Aemony/NieRAutomata-SteamID64-Editor/README.md

 # NieRAutomata-SteamID64-Editor
-Allows users to edit the SteamID64 stored in the data files of NieR:Automata.
+Allows users to edit the SteamID64 stored in the save files of NieR:Automata.

 ## Features
 * Convert SteamID64 to readable format